ccamel/awesome-ccamel/README.md

 - [ai/nanoid](https://github.com/ai/nanoid) - A tiny (124 bytes), secure, URL-friendly, unique string ID generator for JavaScript
 - [airbnb/react-with-styles](https://github.com/airbnb/react-with-styles) - Use CSS-in-JavaScript with themes for React without being tightly coupled to one implementation
 - [alecglassford/commit-msg-must-use-emoji](https://github.com/alecglassford/commit-msg-must-use-emoji) - 💌 Easy-to-add Git hook that forces you to start every commit message with an emoji
-- [amannn/action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request) - A GitHub Action that ensures that your PR title matches the Conventional Commits spec.
+- [amannn/action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request) - A GitHub Action that ensures that your PR title matches the Conventional Commits spec
 - [angusjf/astro-integration-elm](https://github.com/angusjf/astro-integration-elm) - Server side rendering with hydration for Elm
 - [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes
 - [anvaka/git-also](https://github.com/anvaka/git-also) - For a `file` in your git repository, prints other files that are most often committed together